Bloody: United States

 The word as an expletive is seldom used in the United States of America.
 In the US the term is usually used when the intention is to mimic an Englishman.
 Because it is not perceived as profane in American English, "bloody" is not censored when used in American television and film, for example in the 1961 film The Guns of Navarone the actor Richard Harris at one point says: "You can't even see the bloody cave, let alone the bloody guns.
 And anyway, we haven't got a bloody bomb big enough to smash that bloody rock ..." – but bloody was replaced with ruddy for British audiences of the time.

 Canada

-The term bloody as an intensifier is now overall fairly rare in Canada..
-It is more commonly spoken in the Atlantic provinces, particularly Newfoundland.
-It may be considered mildly vulgar depending on the circumstances.
+The term bloody as an intensifier is at times spoken in some regions of English-speaking Canada, though it remains less frequent than in British or Australian English.
+It is, however, more commonly heard in Atlantic Canada, particularly in Newfoundland and Labrador, where regional dialects have retained stronger British influences.
+The word may be regarded as mildly vulgar depending on context and social setting.

 Singapore

 In Singapore, the word bloody is commonly used as a mild expletive in Singapore's colloquial English.
 The roots of this expletive derives from the influence and informal language British officers used during the dealing and training of soldiers in the Singapore Volunteer Corps and the early days of the Singapore Armed Forces.
 When more Singaporeans were promoted officers within the Armed Forces, most new local officers applied similar training methods their former British officers had when they were cadets or trainees themselves.
 This includes some aspects of British Army lingo, like "bloody (something)".
 When the newly elected Singapore government implemented compulsory conscription, all 18-year-old able bodied Singapore males had to undergo training within the Armed Forces.
 When National servicemen completed their service term, some brought the many expletives they picked up during their service into the civilian world and thus became a part of the common culture in the city state.